 Unrecognized and untreated, compartment syndrome may lead to muscle and tissue death and even amputation.
 Compartment syndrome is caused by decreased blood flow to the affected limb.
 Decreased blood flow results in lack of oxygen and nourishment reaching nerve and muscle cells.

 Compartment syndrome is a medical emergency.
-Heath care providers are required to recognize patients who are at risk for developing compartment syndrome, to intervene to prevent it from developing, and to take action to treat it once it
+Heath care providers are required to recognize patients who are at risk for developing compartment syndrome, to intervene to prevent it from developing, and to take action to treat it.

 Conditions that may result in compartment syndrome include: